 Earlier in her career Ms. Crichlow worked as a tax attorney representing corporate clients.
 She also served as a judicial law clerk for U.S. District Judge Ronald L. Buckwalter in the United States District Court for the Eastern District of Pennsylvania.

 She received a B.A. in psychology and sociology from George Washington University, a Masters of Public Policy from Duke University and Juris Doctor from the University of Virginia Law School.Download Profile Image

-Rich DiGeronimo is Executive Vice President, Product and Strategy at Charter Communications.
+Rich DiGeronimo is Executive Vice President, Chief Product Officer at Charter Communications.
 Mr. DiGeronimo joined Charter in 2008 as Vice President of Product Management, and was promoted to Senior Vice President, Product and Strategy in 2011.
 He was appointed to his current position in January 2015, and leads Charter’s product strategy, design, development, intelligence and management teams, as well as the business development organization.

 Mr. DiGeronimo joined Charter from Level 3 Communications, where he served as Vice President and General Manager of the Cable Markets Group.
 He also held leadership roles in product management and corporate finance over his eight years at Level 3.
 Mr. DiGeronimo started his career at Bear Stearns where he focused on technology investment banking.

 Mr. DiGeronimo was named Women in Cable Telecommunications (WICT) Rocky Mountain Mentor of the Year in 2015 and serves on the Sponsorship Committee of Adaptive Spirit.